 Committee members are:

-The Toyin Falola Africa Book Award, in honor of Toyin Falola, one of Africa’s outstanding historians and intellectuals, will be given for the best book on Africa published in 2012-2013.
-Book submissions must be published 2012 through June 30, 2013.
-The deadline for submission of entries is June 30, 2013.
+The Toyin Falola Africa Book Award, in honor of Toyin Falola, one of Africa’s outstanding historians and intellectuals, will be given for the best book on Africa published in 2013-2014.
+Book submissions must be published in 2013 through June 15, 2014.
+The deadline for the submission of entries is June 30, 2014.
 The award will not automatically be given each year, but only whenever the committee decides that a book of considerable merit has been submitted.
 ATWS members are encouraged to enter their publications into the competition.
 The recipient will receive a plaque, citation, and a $500 cash award.

-- An individual who wishes to be considered must send a letter of application to the committee chair, Dr. Abdul Karim Bangura, The African Institution, 7532 Eighth Street, Washington, D.C.
-20012 E-mail: firstname.lastname@example.org
+2. An individual who wishes to be considered must send a letter of application to the committee chair, Dr. Abdul Karim Bangura, The African Institution, 7532 Eighth Street, NW Washington, DC 20012. firstname.lastname@example.org

 Committee members are: